oliviawestmacottssw/SSW.Rules.Content/categories/communication/rules-to-better-research-and-development.md

 - do-you-not-use-general-in-your-timesheets

 ---
-​​​The R&D tax grant is very beneficial to growing companies doing innovative work.
+The R&D tax grant is very beneficial to growing companies doing innovative work.
 If you're considering R&D for your company, it's important to keep the right documents and follow the right steps in order to comply with Australian R&D requirements.

-Each of the following rules are designed to ensure that the following items can be demonstrated in a submission for R&D Tax Incentives.​
+Each of the following rules are designed to ensure that the following items can be demonstrated in a submission for R&D Tax Incentives.

-> - ​What the Core Activity was
+> - What the Core Activity was
 > - What Knowledge Gap existed
 > - What hypothesis was being researched
 > - What experiments were performed, ie the results (including failed experiments)